 It uses a universal collet-style chuck, so no matter what accessories you buy, they’ll fit, which is great news since the accessories this model comes with are noticeably lacking.

-Sorry, but if you were looking to start engraving right away, you’ll have to purchase an accessory kit first.
+Sorry, but if you were looking to start engraving right away, you’ll have to buy an accessory kit first.

-On the plus side, this means that the majority of the money you spend goes straight into the tool itself.
+On the positive side, this means that the majority of the money you spend goes straight into the tool itself.

-This is clear, even from a quick glance at it – it has rubber over-molded grips which minimize wrist and hand fatigue whilst remaining comfortable during extended use.
+This is explicit, even from a quick glance at it – it has rubber over-molded grips which minimize wrist and hand fatigue whilst remaining comfortable during extended use.

 It also uses a high-torque motor which Black & Decker claims is twice as powerful as their leading competitor’s product.
 This motor means higher power, which in turn means the job gets done faster and the tool can deal with stubborn material more quickly.